jxxnghwxn/fretboard/README.md

 ## Getting Started

-main content is showing 3nps system in major modes
+this is my first project of web i focused on showing all note in every scale and caged, 3nps scale in ionian scale, but mulfunction in mode scale. it will maybe add after.

 plan to update

-control caged, 3nps, all

-control showing scale degree or name
+1. fix mulfuntion

-highlight root, third, fifth, seventh, tension seperately
+2. highlight root, third, fifth, seventh, tension seperately